davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

+#### A hearts and legs analogy
+ Here's a simple example to help build a mental model:
+- We have a `Heart` interface at the centre of our architecture with a `BigHeart` implementation and outer layers such as `Legs` and `Arms` which call `Heart.excercise()` to inform the heart we're are-wrestling or have gone for a bike ride.
+Straight forward - `Legs` and `Arms` have a reference to `Heart`.
+This does not break DIP - our outer layers depend on our inner layer in terms of source code dependencies (imports & includes).
+- However, what if the Heart needs to broadcast to our Legs its response to exercise such as an increasing heart beat as we do more exercise?
+We do not want Heart implementations to import Legs as that breaks DIP.
+- To resolve this, we define the `FeelsHeartBeat` interface that defines the `heartBeat()` function within the inner source code package i.e. the one that owns `Heart` (this is where the term 'dependency inversion' comes from - we invert the dependency direction).
+- `Legs`, and other outer layers such as `Arms`, can then implement the `FeelsHeartBeat` interface and the corresponding `heartBeat()` function to register notifications for an increased heart beat.
+- So, in terms of source code dependencies (imports/includes), our heart does not depend on arms and legs, great.
+- However, how does `Heart` acquire references to its `FeelsHeartBeat` implementations?
+- This is typically done using a globally declared abstract factory that serves up implementations of body parts; Heart, Legs and Arms.
+The abstract factory manages creation and serving of our body parts in one place and ensures we do not serve too many body parts.
+Solved.
+- If you don't like the idea of sprinkling your domain objects with references to abstract factories, this is where Dependency Injection (DI) comes into play.
+Basically, a DI framework takes the role of our abstract factories.
+Instead of having a reference to our factories, our objects declare dependencies on the objects it needs - as constructor arguments for required dependencies, and setter methods for optional dependencies.
+The DI framework then ensures the dependent objects are injected with the required object(s).
+This can be done a runtime using some fancy extra behind the scenes functional code typically auto-generated by our framework that effectively wraps/proxies our domain objects, or at compile time using techniques such as reflection if you need late/dynamic binding.
 ### Dependency Injection and Inversion of Control for Decreasing Code Coupling - IoC

-Basically, this means that your application code does not itself create instances of classes directly.
+Basically, this means that your application code does not itself create instances of business objects directly.
 Instead, these objects are created separately by 'wiring logic' that sits outside of your immediate business/domain code.
 As a result, business and domain objects are then automatically injected into other business/domain objects.
 Injection occurs via class-constructors for required dependencies, or setter methods for optional dependencies.
 The wiring code can be implemented manually using the *Factory Pattern* or using an *Inversion of Control* containers such as [Spring.io](https://stfc365.sharepoint.com/sites/HartreeRSEPublic/Shared%20Documents/General/spring.io).

 For the most part, the lifetime of a class is typically either singleton-scoped a.k.a., ‘application scoped’, where a single instance is created and managed (which means it must be thread-safe), or ‘prototype-scoped,’ where a new instance is always created & injected.
 However, there are several other specialised lifetimes such as ‘session-scope’ or 'transaction-scope' depending on your requirement.